-The Deputy Clerk served as secretary to the Committee of Privileges, which met 13 times in 2018–19 (13 in 2017–18) and presented six reports.
-The committee protects the integrity of Senate and committee proceedings by considering matters possibly amounting to contempt of the Senate.
+The Deputy Clerk served as secretary to the Committee of Privileges, which met 17 times in 2019–20 (13 in 2018–19) and presented three reports.
+The committee protects the integrity of Senate and committee proceedings by inquiring into matters which may amount to contempt of the Senate.
 Those matters, which arise from concerns raised by other committees or individual senators, are referred to the committee by the Senate.

 The committee also administers the right-of-reply mechanism for people seeking to respond to adverse comment made about them in the Senate.
-Three requests were received and reported on during the year in the 171st, 173rd and 176th reports.
-The Senate adopted the recommendation of each report that the replies be incorporated in Hansard.
+One request was received and reported on during the year in the 179th report.
+The Senate adopted the recommendation of the report that the reply be incorporated in Hansard.

-The Deputy Clerk chaired the Program Managers’ Group whose focus included delivery of a new health and well-being strategy and further development of the department’s performance framework.
-The deputy is also the department’s senior representative on its Audit Committee
+The Deputy Clerk chaired the Program Managers’ Group whose focus included adapting the department’s operations in light of the health and safety requirements necessitated by the COVID-19 pandemic, as well as updating and embedding the department’s risk and fraud management frameworks.
+The deputy is also the department’s senior representative on its Audit Committee.

 During the financial year, the Clerk attended four meetings of the Heads of the Parliamentary Departments.
-This group generally meets quarterly and provides a forum across the parliamentary departments on administrative matters and strategic direction across the parliamentary service.
-At the commencement of the calendar year, the department relinquished the secretariat duties of the group which is rotated on a yearly basis.
+This group generally meets quarterly and provides a forum across the parliamentary departments on administrative matters and for setting the strategic direction of the parliamentary service.

-More broadly, the Clerk and other senior officers liaised with their counterparts in the other parliamentary departments on matters connected to parliamentary administration.
+More broadly, the Clerk and other senior officers collaborated with their counterparts in the other parliamentary departments on matters connected to parliamentary administration.

 More information on governance is in the ‘Management and accountability’ chapter.